 But if you take the Manaslu Circuit Trek, it costs around USD 1044, and the Tsum Valley trek costs around USD 1000.

 Manaslu circuit via Tsum Valley is also a popular trekking route among the local Nepalese.
 And, being Nepali you do not need to get a trekking permit to visit these regions.
 Also, it is not a compulsion for you to hire a guide or a porter for this trek.

-So, in comparison to the cost of Manaslu Circuit trek with Tsum Valley trek for foreigner trekkers, Nepalese can do at low cost.
+So, in comparison to the cost of Manaslu Circuit Trek with Tsum Valley trek for foreigner trekkers, Nepalese can do it at a low cost.
 For Nepalese the local transport costs

 - KTM – Arughat – Soti Khola NPR – 600-700

 - Dharapani – Beshisahar -NPR 1500

 - Beshisahar – Kathmandu – NPR 500 – 700